 Slide 33 – Compressor.io

-This is a browser-based tool so everyone can use it.
+Here’s a browser-based tool which everyone can use it.
 Just drag your image into the window and watch the file get compressed.
 The previous and revised file sizes are displayed.
 Download your image and inspect it to be sure it meets your quality.
 Find it at Compressor.io

 These two applications are only available for Apple users.

 After sliding your image into the window, ImageOptim will compress it and replace your file so be sure to make a copy of the original.
-Download ImageOptim
+Get ImageOptim

 ImageAlpha has a color scale where you can adjust how much you compress the file.
 Higher number = better quality and larger file.
-You can preview your image as you compress it.
-Download ImageAlpha
+You can preview your image at each compression setting.
+Get ImageAlpha

-The Window fans in the room might want to check out this tool.
+The Window fans in the room will want to check out this tool.
 It compresses JPEG and PNGs.
 After uploading an image, click on the link to review your image and then download it.
-Download FileOptimizer
+Get FileOptimizer

 Slide 36 – More Information

-For a more in-depth study, refer to Image Optimization Improves Website Load Speed Doubling as a case study and tutorial, the article goes into more detail about optimization tactics.
+For more tutorials, refer to Image Optimization: A Non-Techie’s Way to a Faster Website And More Conversions The article goes into more detail about optimization tactics.
 I show you samples of images after they are compressed and the resulting file sizes.